dblock/slack-gamebot/DEPLOYMENT.md

 #### GIPHY_API_KEY

 Slack-Gamebot replies with animated GIFs.
-While it's currently not necessary, uyou may need to set `GIPHY_API_KEY` in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.
+While it's currently not necessary, you may need to set `GIPHY_API_KEY` in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.

+#### API_URL

+The root of your API location, used when displaying the API URL for teams when invoking `set api`.

 #### Multi-Game Setup